usubalang/usuba/_posts/2020-01-14-bitslicing.md

 a = (x & b) | (~x & (c ^ d));
 ```

-If `x` is a secret data, the direct code is vulnerable to timing
+If `x` is a secret data, the branching code is vulnerable to timing
-attacks: it runs faster `x` is true than if it's false.
+attacks: it runs faster if `x` is true than if it's false.
 An attacker
 could thus observe the timing execution and deduce the value of
 `x`.
 On the other hand, the bitsliced code executes the same
 instructions no matter the value of `x` and is thus immune to timining
 attacks.
 For large conditionals, this would come at a cost expanse,
 since computing both branches is more expensive than computing a
 single one.
-However, this is usually not an issue, since cryptographic
+However, this is usually not an issue, since most
-primitives usually avoid using large conditionals.
+cryptographic primitives avoid using large conditionals.

+The lack of branches is not enough to make a program constant-time:
+memory accesses at secret indices could be vulnerable to cache-timing
+attacks (presented in the post [1: Usuba - the genesis]({{
+site.baseurl }}{% post_url 2020-01-07-usuba-genesis %})).
+However, as
-Furthermore, bitslicing also prevents any memory access at an index
+shown in the previous section, bitslicing prevents such memory
-depending on secret data, since each bit of the index would be in
-different registers (as illustrated above on Sboxes), thus making
-bitslicing immune to cache-timing attacks in addition to more general
-timing attacks.
+accesses by replacing lookup tables by constant-time
+circuits.
+Bitsliced codes are thus constant-time by construction.

 <!--